alexpages/noteapps/README.md

   * Tests to communicate to running Firstapp.

 ### How to run this project
-1. First, download the two projects and set them up separately in your preferred IDE.
+1. First, download the two projects and set them up separately in your preferred IDE (import existing maven project).
 2. Ensure that Docker Desktop is running or similar.
 3. Go to the root of the Firstapp and run:
 ```